Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

 While this amplification by itself is a manifestation of metastability, a \emph{necessary} condition for the existence of MBs is that $\norm{\bm{\chi}_N(0)}=\norm{\mathbf{G}^{-1}}$ diverges with $N$.
-Furthermore, to isolate the influence of MBs, we must account for possible divergent behavior of steady-state correlations, by computing the normalized power spectra \cite{NoriLEP} \(\widetilde{S}_{\alpha,\beta}(\omega) \equiv {S_{\alpha,\beta}(\omega)}/{C_{\alpha,\beta}(\infty,0)} \).
+To isolate the influence of MBs, we must account for possible divergent behavior of steady-state correlations, by computing the normalized power spectra \cite{NoriLEP} \(\widetilde{S}_{\alpha,\beta}(\omega) \equiv {S_{\alpha,\beta}(\omega)}/{C_{\alpha,\beta}(\infty,0)} \).
 Hence, we expect MBs to be diagnosed by a \emph{divergent zero-frequency peak} of certain steady-state normalized power spectra.
 We assess this conjecture in Fig.\,\ref{f4_PS}: a clear zero-frequency peak is seen for the BKC, in contrast to the MB-free model.
 Moreover, this peak appears to diverge as a power law in $N$.

 {\em Outlook.---} We have shown that Majorana bosons, despite being strictly forbidden for gapped free-boson Hamiltonians, can emerge in metastable QBLs.
 The appropriate phase diagram characterizes dynamical rather than thermodynamical stability.
-While there are natural ways to extend some of these ideas to higher dimension, a key question for characterizing SPT phases of free bosons is whether dynamical phase diagrams are dictated by some topological classification with an associated, dissipative bulk-boundary correspondence.
-The nature of our Majorana bosons strongly suggests that the breakdown of Noether's theorem plays a critical role in answering this question.
+While there are natural ways to extend these ideas to higher dimension, a key question for characterizing SPT phases of free bosons is whether dynamical stability phase diagrams are dictated by some topological classification with an associated, dissipative bulk-boundary correspondence.
+The nature of our Majorana bosons suggests that the breakdown of Noether's theorem may play a role in answering this question.
 Experimental realizations of metastable QBLs offer another exciting venue for future research.
-Since the basic nonlinearities and dissipative couplings are readily available \cite{SCMIT,SCYale}, superconducting transmon arrays appear especially well-positioned to possibly uncover Majorana bosons and probe their physics.
+Since the basic nonlinearities and dissipative couplings are readily available \cite{MattiasPRX,SCMIT,SCYale}, superconducting arrays appear especially well-positioned to possibly uncover Majorana bosons and probe their physics.

 It is a pleasure to thank Joshuah Heath and Roberto Onofrio for a critical reading of the manuscript.
-Work at Dartmouth was partially supported by the US NSF through Grants No. PHY-1620541 and PHY-2013974, and the Constance and Walter Burke Special Projects Fund in QIS.
+Work at Dartmouth was partially supported by the US National Science Foundation through Grants No. PHY-1620541 and PHY-2013974, the US Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program, and the Constance and Walter Burke Special Projects Fund in Quantum Information Science.